syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 ![](RowsAndColumns_images/RowsAndColumns_img1.png)

-### Show and Hide
+## Show and Hide

 You can show or hide the rows and columns in Spreadsheet using methods and context menu.

 #### Hide Row

-You can hide the rows dynamically by clicking "Hide" option in row header context menu.
+You can hide the rows dynamically by using one of the following ways,

+* Click "Hide" option in row header context menu.
-You can also hide rows using [`hideRow`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:hiderow "hideRow") method.
+* Hide the rows using [`hideRow`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:hiderow "hideRow") method.

 #### Hide Column

-You can hide columns dynamically by clicking "Hide" option in column header context menu.
+You can hide the columns dynamically by using one of the following ways,

+* Click "Hide" option in column header context menu.
-You can also hide columns using [`hideColumn`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:hidecolumn "hideColumn") method.
+* Hide the columns using [`hideColumn`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:hidecolumn "hideColumn") method.

 The following code example describes the above behavior.